Private Lessons with Stephen Katz

 Somewhat hidden within my flexible and informal teaching approach is a passionate interest in providing students with the structure needed to develop as well-rounded, sonically curious, freely expressive musicians.
 My goals as a teacher are to guide students through satisfying music-making experiences, fine tune their listening and problem-solving skills, and strengthen their ability to communicate their thoughts and feelings through music.
 I also compose and improvise with the cello (see more info here), and I work and play with students at refining these skills as well.

-I am guided by my own experience as the son of parents who fell in love playing chamber music together; as a cello student since age 9; intensive, self-taught guitar, songwriting, and composition training, Bachelors and Masters degrees with cello at the University of Illinois and Cincinnati Conservatory (respectively) with Gabriel Magyar, Laurien Laufman, Zara Nelsova, and numerous other teachers, coaches, and orchestra conductors, including all members of the Tokyo and La Salle Quartets.
+I am guided by my own experience as the son of parents who fell in love playing chamber music; as a cello student since age 9; intensive, self-taught guitar, songwriting, and composition training, Bachelors and Masters degrees with cello at the University of Illinois and Cincinnati Conservatory (respectively) with Gabriel Magyar, Laurien Laufman, Zara Nelsova, and numerous other teachers, coaches, and orchestra conductors, including all members of the Tokyo and La Salle Quartets.
 As a member of the Essex Quartet I performed internationally and taught at the Meadowmount School, and had post-graduate roles at UMASS Amherst and Yale University.